Specify time zones for timestamps

 Specify time zones in props.conf

-To configure time zone settings, edit props.conf in
+To configure time zone settings, edit the props.conf file in

 Configure time zones by adding a

-TZ attribute recognizes zoneinfo TZ IDs.
-See all the time zone TZ IDs in the list of tz database time zones.
+TZ attribute recognizes zone info TZ IDs.
 Inside the stanza for a host, source, or source type, set the

 TZ attribute to the TZ ID for the desired time zone.
-This should be the time zone of the events coming from that host, source, or sourcetype.
+Make sure that the time zone of the events you enter is the time zone coming from that host, source, or source type.

-You do not configure the time zone for the indexer in Splunk Enterprise, but in the underlying operating system.
-As long as the time is set correctly on the host system of the indexer, the offsets to event time zones will be calculated correctly.
+You do not configure the time zone for the indexer on the Splunk Platform, but instead in the underlying operating system.
+As long as the time is set correctly on the host system of the indexer, the offsets to event time zones are calculated correctly.

 Examples of time zone specification in props.conf

-Following are some examples of how to specify time zones in props.conf.
+The following are examples of how to specify time zones in props.conf.

-In the first example, events come into the indexer from New York City (in the US/Eastern time zone) and Mountain View, California (US/Pacific).
-To correctly handle the timestamps for these two sets of events, the
+In the first example, events come into the forwarder from New York City in the U.S./Eastern time zone and Mountain View, California in the U.S./Pacific time zone.
+To correctly handle the timestamps for these two sets of events, you must set the time zone for the props.conf for the forwarder to be specified as U.S./Eastern and U.S./Pacific respectively.

 [host::nyc*] TZ = US/Eastern